Nick932/ReportCreator/README.md

 # Report creator
-Script for extracting data form JSON API endpoints: first one includes all users, and second one includes tasks of them.
+Script for extracting data from two JSON API endpoints: first one includes all users, and second one includes tasks of them.
 After data extraction, creates report files in the necessary directory.